Keeper-Wallet/Keeper-Wallet-Extension/README.md

 - `13` - assigns the dApp script or account script to the sender's account
 - `14` - configures sponsorship
 - `15` - modifies the asset script
+- `16` - calls the function from a dApp script or account script

 Example: